wailu/lox-typescript-tree-walk-interpreter/README.md

-# Lox TypeScript Tree-walk interpreter
+# Lox TypeScript Tree-walk Interpreter

 ## About
 The lox language is a toy language from [this](https://craftinginterpreters.com/) great book to demonstrate how to implementing a scripting language.
 In the book, its tree-walk interpreter, `jlox`, is written in Java.
 While following along, I chose to write the interpreter instead using TypeScript as: